Bindings¶

 AnPyLar has chosen to mark the bindings (or observable

-attributes) by using a single _
+attributes) by using a single _ as a suffix

 See also